Michael T. Benson

-Michael Taft Benson (born February 28, 1965) is an American academic administrator serving as the president and professor of history at Coastal Carolina University.
-He previously served as president of Eastern Kentucky University, Southern Utah University, and Snow College, and as special assistant to the president at University of Utah.
-He was appointed Visiting Professor within the Department of the History of Science and Technology at Johns Hopkins University in January 2020.
+Michael Taft Benson (born February 28, 1965) is an American academic administrator serving as the president and professor of history at West Virginia University.
+He previously served as president of Coastal Carolina University, Eastern Kentucky University, Southern Utah University, and Snow College, and as special assistant to the president at the University of Utah.
+He was appointed visiting professor within the Department of the History of Science and Technology at Johns Hopkins University in January 2020.
+On February 24, 2025, it was announced that he would become the 27th president of West Virginia University, which took effect July 15, 2025.

 Early life and education

-Benson earned his bachelor's degree, cum laude, from Brigham Young University, where he was elected to Phi Kappa Phi.
-He then went on to earn a doctorate in modern history from St Antony's College, Oxford, where he was a Rotary Foundation Ambassadorial Scholar.
+Benson graduated with his bachelor's degree in 1990, cum laude, from Brigham Young University, where he was elected to Phi Kappa Phi.
+He then worked in Washington, D.C., for the U.S. Senate Labor and Human Resources Committee as a research assistant.
+Benson earned a doctorate in modern history from St Antony's College, Oxford in 1995, where he was a Rotary Foundation Ambassadorial Scholar.
 His dissertation committee included Daniel Walker Howe, Robert Dallek, and John Lewis Gaddis.
 While at Oxford, Benson served as an officer in the Oxford University L'Chaim Society, led by founder Rabbi Shmuley Boteach.